Real estate title transfer is a process in property transactions. It involves legally transferring ownership of property from one party to another.

 Real Estate Title Transfer Steps

 A real estate lawyer must perform the real estate title transfer process in Ontario.
 The process starts with the title search, which outlines the ownership.
 The real estate lawyer conducts a title search to confirm that the property is free from any liens, encumbrances, or legal disputes that could affect the transfer.
 The lawyer can also arrange for title insurance to protect the buyer against potential title defects.
-Following this, the lawyer will handle the deed registration with the local Land Registry Office, officially recording the transfer of ownership.
-Finally, the real estate lawyer facilitates the transaction’s financial aspects, including paying any outstanding property taxes and closing costs and ensuring the funds are properly disbursed between the parties involved.
+The lawyer will handle the deed registration with the land registry office.

 Title Transfer Between Spouses